 Conservation or preservation framing standards have become the norm rather than the exception.
-To fully service the conservation of artworks, we work closely with specialists in the fields of textile, paper and painting conservators in addition to our framing conservation practices.
-While South Africa does not have a guild or mandated conservation standards, we subscribe to the standards of the Fine Art Trade Guild (FATG).
-These practices include archival hinging with mulberry paper and wheat starch paste, the use of museum mat boards and backing, glass and plexiglass options and other acid free applications.
+To fully service the conservation of artworks, we work closely with specialists in textile, paper and painting conservation in addition to our framing conservation practices.
+Currently, there are no mandated framing conservation standards in South Africa but we adhere to the Fine Art Trade Guild (FATG) standards.
+These standrads include archival hinging with mulberry paper and wheat starch paste, the use of museum mat boards and backing, glass and plexiglass options.

-At DLB we feel that the onus is on us to care for and consider the preservation of all works we frame.
-In this way, we can be sure that the integrity of the work and the memory of the artist, is at least somewhat preserved as the works pass through our doors and into another iteration of their framed life.
+At DLB we feel that the onus is on us to care for and consider the preservation of all artworks we frame.
+In this way, we can be sure that the integrity of the work and the memory of the artist is at least preserved as the work passes through our doors and into another iteration of its framed life.

 Conservation framing may not be in everyone’s budget, but there is a place for carefull consideration of the framing you chose for your art.
 Important things to consider are: